VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 contact, way back, was pretty disappointing.
-I felt a bit that the support was kinda lack lustre and it was one of the things which kept me to QMake (I guess Qt never made enough noise about Qbs to push me into learning that) It's support has been steadily getting better and although some things still have me disappointed such as the fact that if I want to create a new class I have to pop Guake down and `touch newclass.{h,c}pp` and then manually add them to the CMakeLists.
+I felt a bit that the support was kinda lack lustre and it was one of the things which kept me to QMake (I guess Qt never made enough noise about Qbs to push me into learning that) Its support has been steadily getting better but some things still have me disappointed.
+Like, say as the fact that if I want to create a new class I have to pop Guake down and `touch newclass.{h,c}pp` and then manually add them to the CMakeLists.

-It's still disappointing but a small detail and the rest of what Qt Creator offers has made me stick to it.
+It's still annoying but a small detail and the rest of what Qt Creator offers has made me stick to it, at least for now

 If you're not familiar, Qt Creator works with the concept of "kits".
 A kit is a "collection of settings" which include